 Criminal Background Clearances

-All students taking an eligible course with a field placement must have a valid criminal background clearance (CBC) on file in the Office of Clinical Studies by the first day of the semester.
-CBCs are only valid for one year (see table below).
+All students taking an eligible course with a field placement must have a valid DE State and Federal criminal background clearance (CBC) on file in the Office of Clinical Studies by the first day of the semester.
+CBCs are only valid for two consecutive semester (see table below).
 If you do not have a valid CBC on file with the Office of Clinical Studies by the first day of the semester, then you will be instructed to drop your course(s) with a field placement.

 The CBC should be completed before you leave campus in the semester prior to taking a course with a field placement (e.g., complete the check by May for the Fall semester and by December for the Spring semester).
 Please note that it can take up to four weeks to for the Office of Clinical Studies to receive the results of your CBC from the state police.